-- Louis XIV, Peter the Great, Frederick the Great, Maria Theresa, Catherine the Great and the new ideas of the Enlightenment. - SHST 335.
+- SHST 335.
 Twentieth Century Eastern Europe (3) Eastern Europe from Austro-Hungarian, Russian and German domination to present.
 Significant attention is paid to nationalism, national self-determination, World Wars I and II, economic and political struggles, communist domination, and independence. - SHST 336.
 Nineteenth Century Europe (3) Europe from the French Revolution to the end of the nineteenth century.
 Significant attention is paid to the French Revolution, the Napoleonic Era, industrial development and its consequences, new ideologies, imperialism, and the rise of Italy and Germany. - SHST 337.
 Age of the World Wars (3) World War I, the Inter-war years, and World War II.
 Particular attention is given to the causes and events of World War I, the Paris Peace Conference of 1919, the struggles of the Inter-war period, the rise of Adolf Hitler, and the causes and events of World War II. - SHST 338.
 Europe's Cold War (3) The Cold War experience in Europe from 1945 to the early 1990s, from a political, social, cultural, economic and military perspective.
 Significant attention is given to European recovery, the creation of the Soviet Bloc as well as its demise, and European unity. - SHST 340.
 Germany since 1870 (3) Cultural, political, intellectual and social impact of unification, World War I, the Weimar Republic, the Third Reich, East and West Germany, and reunification. - SHST 341.
 History of Modern Russia (3) Political, economic, social and cultural developments from the mid-nineteenth century through the present. - SHST 347.
 Medieval Britain 1066-1399 (3) Political, social, economic, religious, and intellectual development in Britain during the High Middle Ages, from the Norman Conquest to the fall of Richard II. - SHST 348.
 Early Modern Britain 1399-1750 (3) British social, political, religious, cultural, and economic development in the early modern period.
 Topics will include Henry VIII, Bloody Mary, Elizabeth, the English Civil War and the Glorious Revolution. - SHST 349.
 Modern Britain 1750-Present (3) British social, political, religious, cultural and economic development in the modern period, including the rise of industrialization, imperialism, and the two World Wars. - SHST 350.
 Genocides in Europe (3) Causes, comparisons, and consequences of ethnic cleansing and genocide from the late nineteenth century through the present.
 Significant attention is paid to the Jewish Holocaust in World War II.